 Conclusion

-For documents you are signing yourself, that is all you need.
 For anything that involves a client signing on the other end, the manual approach breaks down fast.
-A dedicated e-signature platform is the better call.
+A dedicated e-signature platform removes the friction entirely and adds the audit trail your practice needs.